omarkawach/spatial_analysis_scenarios/README.md

 This repository explores various open sources tools one could use for performing geospatial analysis.
 The goal is to discuss a bank of simulation models that could be incorporated into [DEVS GIS Simulation Explorer](https://github.com/staubibr/arslab-web/tree/master/app-gis).
 There are interactive **Jupyter Notebooks** available for demo purposes via **Binder**.
 Developers can also install Python packages themselves and run the code on their own in **Spyder**.

-### Introduction

-Large and small scale problems are difficult for humans to conceptualize.
-This is especially true when we consider global issues ([Resnik et al., 2016](https://onlinelibrary.wiley.com/doi/full/10.1111/cogs.12388)).
-The COVID-19 pandemic is one of the many global issues humanity has come to face in the 21st century.
-Local, national, and global real-time, non-real-time, or simulated disease cases must be carefully analyzed to address this challenge.
-Geographical tracking and mapping of the pandemic through the application of Geographic Information Systems (GIS) has been proven to be a powerful system for disease monitoring and planning ([Buolos & Geraghty, 2020](https://ij-healthgeographics.biomedcentral.com/articles/10.1186/s12942-020-00202-8)).
-Such a system has allowed researchers to present large volumes of data in an intuitive way.
-For one, web-based mapping has created an environment for accessible remote collaboration between decision makers ([Franch-Pardo et al., 2020](https://www.sciencedirect.com/science/article/pii/S0048969720335531)).
-By integrating simulation models into map-based web applications, researchers can also highlight spatiotemporal trends in various scenarios.
-This study aims to ...

 ### Background